 The aim of the course is to develop an understanding of literary styles and writers’ methods in a ‘skills-based approach’ to analysing the ways writers present characters, themes and ideas and their use of language and structure.

 Students sit two examinations and both are ‘closed book’ (meaning texts cannot be taken into the exam room).
-Extracts from the texts will be provided on the question papers as a starting point for all the texts, with exception of the modern text.
+Extracts from the texts will be provided on the question papers as a starting point for all the texts, with the exception of the modern text.

 Over the two years, students will study: